AlloyDB vs. Cloud SQL comparison

 db-f1-micro (1 shared vCPU, 0.6 GB RAM), for which you only pay about 10 EUR in the europe-west3 (Frankfurt) region per month, including the minimum disk size of 10 GBs.

-The smallest cluster size of AlloyDB is 2 vCPUs with 16 GBs of RAM, and it costs about 250 EUR in europe-west3 with only 1 GB of capacity used.
-However, since only the HA setup is currently available, the actual minimum price is doubled; 500 EUR per month.
+The smallest cluster size of AlloyDB is 2 vCPUs with 16 GB of RAM, and it costs about 250 EUR in europe-west3 with only 1 GB of capacity used.

 It is also not possible to get AlloyDB to create a dump file (and upload it to Cloud Storage), which is a feature of Cloud SQL that allows users to take backups off of the cloud platform for external backups.
 It is still possible to create the dump file manually through